-- All SIRI's branch offices (in Copenhagen, Odense, Aarhus, Aalborg, Aabenraa and Bornholm) have reopened.
+All SIRI's branch offices (in Copenhagen, Odense, Aarhus, Aalborg, Aabenraa and Bornholm) have reopened.
 The online booking system has reopened and it is now possible to book appointments online.
-Longer processing times can be expected in all cases (30-45 days for initial cases and 90-100 days for extensions). - Note that employers must inform SIRI if their assignees' employment terms have changed, regardless of the reason (including government-approved reduced time/salary packages).
-This also applies if the salary (including a possible reduction)
+Longer processing times can be expected in all cases (30-45 days for initial cases and 90-100 days for extensions).

-- still meets minimum salary requirements.
+- Note that employers must inform SIRI if their assignees' employment terms have changed, regardless of the reason (including government-approved reduced time/salary packages).
+This also applies if the salary (including a possible reduction) still meets minimum salary requirements.
 The minimum salary threshold overrules collective agreements and must be met regardless of any support package. - The immigration Service's Citizen Service is open, but it is only possible to get personal service if you book an appointment in advance.
 You can book an appointment for the following types of service: - Biometric features for residence permit - New passport - Re-entry permit - Short term visa extension - Laissez-passer (pick up). - The Immigration Service will continue to process all types of cases to the extent possible. - Certain parts of the case processing can be delayed or limited because it among other things was not possible to appear in person at the Citizen Service for a limited period of time. - It is also possible to submit digital (online) applications to us.
 Paper-based applications can be scanned and sent to us via our contact form.

-- The deadline for recording of biometric features for residence permit applications has been extended until 31 October 2020.
-The Danish Immigration Service will begin processing of applications without biometrics but will not reach a final decision until biometrics have been recorded.
-SIRI will contact applicants for biometric appointments.
-Biometric recording is possible in some countries outside Denmark. - Residence permit holders who cannot enter Denmark within the first 6 months of their residence permit's validity due to coronavirus measures can apply for dispensation from their residence permit lapsing. - Residence permit or short-stay visa holders whose status has expired but cannot leave Denmark on time due to coronavirus measures will not be penalised for late departure. - International House in Copenhagen will issue CPR numbers for Copenhagen-based assignees on the basis of an application form and the applicant's power of attorney and will send health cards directly to assignees' homes.
+- The deadline for recording of biometric features for residence permit applications has been extended until 30 November 2020 (Danish Immigration Service) or 4 weeks after application submission (SIRI). - Residence permit holders who cannot enter Denmark within the first 6 months of their residence permit's validity due to coronavirus measures can apply for dispensation from their residence permit lapsing. - Residence permit or short-stay visa holders whose status has expired but cannot leave Denmark on time due to coronavirus measures will not be penalised for late departure. - International House in Copenhagen will issue CPR numbers for Copenhagen-based assignees on the basis of an application form and the applicant's power of attorney and will send health cards directly to assignees' homes.
 In-country biometrics recording not will not be possible, but work permit applications will still be processed.